SarahADominguez/STA380-DSSM/README.md

 #### Part II

-By using the Gephi tutorial within the professor's github, **we get a beautiful graph which can be referenced in the pdf file for Association Rule Mining**.
+By using the Gephi tutorial within the professor’s github, **we get a beautiful graph which can be referenced in the pdf file for Association Rule Mining**.
 Gephi discovered 6 communities within the data!
 Gephi also got their share of all the data: